All of our resources, support and guidance can be found in the current Hertford Wellbeing Handbook – download it below.

 They are staffed by trained crisis workers and have specialist doctors who can advise and, with your consent, examine you.
 This is whether or not you wish to involve the police.

-Contact your nearest Solace Centre for help and advice, you can find contact details below.
 The Porters at Hertford will call you a taxi to take you to a SARC and College will cover the cost for the journey or you can do this yourself and keep receipts for reimbursement in complete confidence later.
 You are welcome to take a friend with you or to ask for a Junior Dean or member of staff to accompany you.

 Thames Valley SARC Slough

 Dr Alison Woollard is Hertford’s lead on PREVENT.
 Any members of College concerned about radicalisation should consult one of the following College officers in the first instance: